pforret/blog.splashing/_topic/profession/governor.md

 ---
 # Profession: governor

-A governor is a government leader and head of a province, ranking under the President of a Country or a Nation.
-In provinces, governor may be either appointed or elected.
+A governor is an administrative leader and head of a polity or political region, ranking under the  head of state and in some cases, such as governors-general, as the head of state's official  representative.
+Depending on the type of political region or polity, a governor may be either appointed or elected,  and the governor's powers can vary significantly, depending on the public laws in place locally.
-The power of the governor can vary dramatically between political systems, with all governors being head of the province.

 The adjective pertaining to a governor is gubernatorial, from the Latin root gubernare.

 ## Unsplash photos